Recording AWS Resources - AWS Config

 Global resource types | IAM resources

-To prevent duplicate configuration items, you should consider only recording the global IAM resource types once in one of the supported Regions.
+To prevent duplicate configuration items (CIs), you should consider only recording the global IAM resource types one time in one of the supported Regions.
 This can also help you avoid unneccessary evaluations and API throttling.

 Global resource types | Home Region Only

-Global resources for the following services are only recorded by AWS Config in the home Region of the global resource type: Amazon Elastic Container Registry Public, AWS Global Accelerator, and Amazon Route 53.
-For these global resources, the same instance of the resource type can be used in multiple AWS Regions, but the configuration items are only recorded in the home Region for the commercial partition or AWS GovCloud (US-West) for the AWS GovCloud (US) partition.
+Global resources for the following services are only recorded by AWS Config in the home Region of the global resource type: Amazon Elastic Container Registry Public, AWS Global Accelerator, Amazon RouteĀ 53, Amazon CloudFront, and AWS WAF.
+For these global resources, the same instance of the resource type can be used in multiple AWS Regions, but the configuration items (CIs) are only recorded in the home Region for the commercial partition or AWS GovCloud (US-West) for the AWS GovCloud (US) partition.

 Home Regions for Global Resource Types